MaxJunestrand/strategy-synthesizer/README.md

 ]
 ```

-and the program will generate strategies for it with these parameters:
+and the program will generate strategies for it by calling this:
 ```python
 Coalition_strat_synth(gamename="NK", noa=2, win_nodes="{win}", lose_nodes="{lose}", start_nodes="{start}", take_time = True, search= "")
 ```